-Name, Address and Age Position(s) (Month and Year Year First Elected) Principal Occupation During Past 5 Years (or Longer) Robert M. Keith 55 President and Chief Executive Officer, all Funds (9/08) See biography above.
-Philip L. Kirstein 70 Senior Vice President and Independent Compliance Officer, all Funds (10/04) Senior Vice President and Independent Compliance Officer of the funds in the AB Fund Complex, with which he has been associated since 2004.
-Prior thereto, he was Of Counsel to Kirkpatrick & Lockhart, LLP from October 2003- October 2004, and General Counsel of Merrill Lynch Investment Managers, L.P. since prior to March 2003.
-Robert (Guy) B. Davidson III 54 Senior Vice President, ANMIF (4/02) ACMIF (4/02) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
-Douglas J. Peebles 50 Senior Vice President, ANMIF (6/04) ACMIF (6/04) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
-Fred S. Cohen 57 Vice President, ACMIF (10/05) ANMIF (10/05) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
-Paul J. DeNoon 53 Vice President, AGHIF (4/94) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
+Name, Address and Age Position(s) (Month and Year First Elected) Principal Occupation During Past 5 Years (or Longer) Robert M. Keith 57 President and Chief Executive Officer, all Funds (09/08) See biography above.
+Robert (Guy) B. Davidson III 56 Senior Vice President, ANMIF (4/02) ACMIF (4/02) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Douglas J. Peebles 52 Vice President, AGHIF (5/16) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Fred S. Cohen 59 Vice President, ACMIF (10/05) ANMIF (10/05) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Paul J. DeNoon 55 Vice President, AGHIF (4/94) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Gershon Distenfeld 42 Vice President, AGHIF (2/17) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Terrance T. Hults 51 Vice President, ANMIF (12/01) ACMIF (12/01) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.

-Name, Address and Age Position(s) (Month and Year Year First Elected) Principal Occupation During Past 5 Years (or Longer) Terrance T. Hults 49 Vice President, ANMIF (12/01) ACMIF (12/01) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
-Matthew Norton 33 Vice President ANMIF (2/16) ACMIF (2/16) Vice President of the Adviser, with which he has been associated since prior to 2011.
-Marco G. Santamaria 50 Vice President, AGHIF (9/10) Senior Vice President of the Adviser, with which he has been associated since prior to 2011.
-Joseph J. Mantineo 56 Treasurer and Chief Financial Officer, all Funds (8/06) Senior Vice President of AllianceBernstein Investor Services, Inc. ("ABIS"), with which he has been associated since prior to 2011.
-Phyllis J. Clarke 55 Controller, ANMIF (5/09) ACMIF (5/09) Vice President of ABIS, with which she has been associated since prior to 2011.
-Stephen Woetzel 44 Controller, AGHIF (5/09) Vice President of ABIS, with which he has been associated since prior to 2011.
-Vincent S. Noto 51 Chief Compliance Officer, all Funds (1/14) Senior Vice President since 2015 and Mutual Fund Chief Compliance Officer of the Adviser since 2014.
-Prior thereto, he was Vice President and Director of Mutual Fund Compliance of the Adviser since prior to 2011.
-Emilie D. Wrapp 60 Secretary, all Funds (10/05) Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI, with which she has been associated since prior to 2011.
+Name, Address Position(s) (Month and and Age Year First Elected) Principal Occupation During Past 5 Years (or Longer) Matthew Norton 35 Vice President ANMIF (2/16) ACMIF (2/16) Vice President of the Adviser, with which he has been associated since prior to 2013.
+Matthew S. Sheridan 42 Vice President, AGHIF (5/17) Senior Vice President of the Adviser, with which he has been associated since prior to 2013.
+Joseph J. Mantineo 58 Treasurer and Chief Financial Officer, all Funds (8/06) Senior Vice President of AllianceBernstein Investor Services, Inc. ("ABIS"), with which he has been associated since prior to 2013.
+Phyllis J. Clarke 57 Controller, ANMIF (5/09) ACMIF (5/09) Vice President of ABIS, with which she has been associated since prior to 2013.
+Stephen Woetzel 46 Controller, AGHIF (5/09) Vice President of ABIS, with which he has been associated since prior to 2013.
+Vincent S. Noto 53 Chief Compliance Officer, all Funds (01/14) Senior Vice President since 2015 and Mutual Fund Chief Compliance Officer of the Adviser since 2014.
+Prior thereto, he was Vice President and Director of Mutual Fund Compliance of the Adviser since prior to 2013.
+Emilie D. Wrapp 62 Secretary, all Funds (10/05) Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI, with which she has been associated since prior to 2013.

-The address for the Funds' officers is 1345 Avenue of the Americas, New York, New York 10105.

-An affiliate of each of the Funds.
+\ The address for the Funds' officers is 1345 Avenue of the Americas, New York, New York 10105. \\ An affiliate of each of the Funds.